 - Disbursement Account: To receive disbursement of funds from your End Customers through Invoice2go Money, you can associate a valid bank account with Invoice2go Money (“Disbursement Account”).
 When you enter Disbursement Account information for purposes of using Invoice2go Money, you represent and warrant:

 - You have the authority to provide and disclose the Disbursement Account information to Invoice2go.

-- You have the authority to and do authorize the initiation of ACH debit or credit entries as applicable, to the Disbursement Account in accordance with any instructions you provide in connection with your use of Invoice2go Money, and, as necessary, the initiation of adjustments or reversals as provided under this Agreement, or applicable law, rules, or regulations.
+- You have the authority to and do authorize the initiation of ACH debit or credit entries as applicable, to the Disbursement Account in accordance with any instructions you provide in connection with your use of Invoice2go Money, and, as necessary, for the initiation of adjustments or Chargebacks, disputes, refunds, reversals, or returns as provided under this Agreement, or applicable law, rules, or regulations.

 - You will provide complete and accurate information to Invoice2go about your Disbursement Account, including, but not limited to, information on the ownership of the account, and you will notify us promptly if the Payment account information changes.

 - You agree that your Disbursement Account will be enabled for ACH debits, and you agree to reimburse us for all penalties and fees resulting from the rejection of an ACH debit or credit to your Disbursement Account due to your Disbursement Account not being enabled for ACH debits.